heatherknoyes/HNoyesPortfolio/README.md

 THEN I am presented with a responsive layout that adapts to my viewport
 ```

-This project taught me how I can expect to potentially see websites as they come through in the real world and be able to edit the code base to bring it up to the standards of today.
-This is extremely important for accessibility standards as well as time to market for future edits if the website were to be worked on.
+This project taught me how I can create and edit a site from scratch.
+I was able to utilize advanced css techniques like variables, media queries, universal selectors, and gradients to create a cohesive portfolio site that I can be proud of.
+I plan to keep updating this site with future projects to replace the placeholder images.
+I also plan to create a bit of a different layout for the projects themselves.
+I would like to see a more randomized view with boxes that can grow and shrink based on hovering over them.

 ## Installation